clauswilke/epistasis_evolution/README.md

 and `fixed_q_sim`.
-The sub-directory `evolving_q_sim` contains code to simulate populations that can evolve epistasic interactions among different genotypes (denoted as `q` throughout), and the sub-directory `fixed_q_sim` contains code to simulate populations that cannot evovle epistatic interactions.
+The sub-directory `evolving_q_sim` contains code to simulate populations that can evolve epistasic interactions among different genotypes (denoted as `q` throughout), and the sub-directory `fixed_q_sim` contains code to simulate populations that cannot evolve epistatic interactions.
 The latter maintains the same `q` throughout the time of a simulation.

-Each of these sub-directories contain folders `src` and `plots`.
-Each `src` folder contains code to run simulations and to analyze simulatio results.
-Folder `plots` contains figures made for the paper.
+Each of these sub-directories contains a folder `src` that contains code to run simulations and to analyze simulatio results.
+A folder `plots` contains figures made for the paper.